-The VacuFlush® head consists of a vitreous china bowl, vacuum pump with tank, and a holding tank.
-To operate, the head and freshwater switches on the DC panel must be on.
-This provides power to the vacuum pump and pressurizes the freshwater system.
+The VacuFlush[®] head consists of a vitreous china bowl, vacuum pump with tank, and a holding tank.
+To operate the head, the head and freshwater switches on the DC panel must be in the "on" position.
+This provides power to the vacuum pump, and pressurizes the freshwater system.
 If a shore water supply is connected, the freshwater switch does not need to be on.
 Since this unit uses freshwater, it is not necessary to open a seacock prior to use.
-Instructions on the operation of your VacuFlush® head are as follows:
+Instructions on the operation of your VacuFlush[®] head are as follows:

 - 1. Verify that the switches on the DC panel are in the "on" position. - 2.
-To add water prior to flushing, raise the flush lever until the desired level is reached. - 3.
-To flush, depress the flush lever swiftly until contents clear the bowl.
+To add water prior to flushing, raise the flush lever on the bowl until the desired level is reached. - 3.
+To flush, depress the flush lever sharply until contents clear the bowl.
 A sharp popping noise is normal when the vacuum seal is broken and flushing begins.
 Be sure to hold the lever down for 3 seconds.

-Do not dispose of sanitary napkins or other non-dissolving items in the toilet.
+Do not dispose of sanitary napkins or other non dissolving items in the toilet.
 Also, do not attempt to flush facial tissue, paper towels, or large quantities of toilet paper.